NOTICE: 2021 BEGINNING BEEKEEPING COURSE

-The Caswell County Beekeepers Association will be hosting a bee school starting in January 2018 and conclude about mid-March.
+The Caswell County Beekeepers Association is hosting a 9 week bee school to start in January 2020 and will conclude in March.
 This is an ideal time to learn about beekeeping just prior to obtaining your first bee hives in late March to May – the beginning of bee season.

 $35.00 – For an additional accompanying family member or friend who will be sharing the book and materials

-For an in-depth list of topics in the above class outline, please see 2018-CCBA-Beginning-Beekeeping-Course.pdf (updated 1/25/2018).
+For an in-depth list of topics in the above class outline, please see 2020-CCBA-Beginning-Beekeeping-Course.pdf.
 The outline, topics, and schedule are subject to change.
 Changes will be posted on this page.

 All evening class sessions will be held in the basement of the Agriculture Building (126 Court Square) next to the Historic Courthouse in downtown Yanceyville, NC.
 Please park and enter from the back of the building on the lower level.
 For directions, click on tab at top of the page.